raajitha13/dhriti/README.md

 > _“Even in the shadows, a lotus blooms,
 > Unseen but unbroken, shining true.”_

-(This line was inspired by the lyrics of “Shadow” by SUGA of BTS)

 A reminder that growth doesn't always need to shout.